transposit-connectors/mc-transposit-eng/runbooks/tina_will_delete.md

 For additional information or to dive right into reference docs, explore our help center to find feature reference guides, best practices, video walkthroughs and frequently asked questions.

-- Install: Learn how to install Split’s SDKs to control feature flags in your application [here](https://help.split.io/hc/en-us/categories/360001534111-Install)
+- Install: [Learn](https://help.split.io/hc/en-us/categories/360001534111-Install) how to install Split’s SDKs to control feature flags in your application

 - Administer: Learn about managing and maintaining your account and users [here](https://help.split.io/hc/en-us/categories/360001534151-Administer)